ricgir/APT-Detection/sih_elk/docs/rules_created/command_and_scripting_interpreter.md

 ### **3. Constructing the Rule**:

-We identified the most common PowerShell classes, cmdlets, and aliases used for downloading files.
-These include the `.NET` class `System.Net.WebClient` and its methods (DownloadFile, DownloadString), as well as the native PowerShell cmdlets `Invoke-WebRequest` (aliased as iwr) and wget.
-The rule logic was then built to search for the execution of powershell.exe where any of these specific, high-fidelity strings are present in the command line.
+We identified common cmdlets, classes, and keywords used for these malicious activities.
+The rule logic was then built to search for the execution of a target interpreter where these specific strings are present in the command line.

 ## Detection Logic

+### Windows: Detecting PowerShell Downloads

 This is a query-based rule that triggers on a single process creation event.

-### Query:
+**Query**:

-`process.name:powershell.exe and process.command_line:(*System.Net.WebClient* or *DownloadFile* or *DownloadString* or *iwr* or *wget*)`
+    process.name:powershell.exe and process.command_line:(*System.Net.WebClient* or *DownloadFile* or *DownloadString* or *iwr* or *wget*)

-### Breakdown:
+**Breakdown**:

 **process.name:powershell.exe**: The rule first looks for any event where the powershell.exe process is started.